 I would say that velvet durags are great for comfort and style, but when it comes to use for bettering/maintaining 360 waves you should opt to use a silky or poly-satin mix fabric durag.
 Maybe you can wear your velvet on top of your silky when in public.
 That way you can look stylish while getting the benefits of having your hair laid dow.
 That can be the ultimate way to have your hair laid all while looking super fresh.

-“Silky” durags are another popular option when it comes to durag options.
+“Silky” or Silk durags are another popular option when it comes to durag options.
 Silky durags have been around for a very long time.
-They have recently become much more popular after the “silky durag or die” trend popped off on Instagram.
+They have recently become much more popular after the “silky durag” trend popped off.
 The trend involved people throwing non-silky durags out of windows, lighting them on fire, and comedically disposing of non-silkys, mostly polyester durags, in many different creative ways.
 The trend was very entertaining, but are silky durags really that much better than polyester and other non-silky du rags?

 First, please understand that nearly all “silky durags” are not made of silk.
 What people call “silky durags” are usually durags made from a fabric woven with a small amount of silk, or just made of fabrics that imitate silk.
 Technically, you can call them silky because that does not mean it is 100% silk.